Spider-Man: No Way Home: Future

 By August 2019, a fourth film in the franchise was in development alongside No Way Home.
 In November 2021, Pascal said there were plans for another trilogy of Spider-Man films starring Holland, with work on the first of those about to begin.
-The next month, Feige confirmed that he and Pascal, along with Sony and Disney, were actively beginning to develop the story for the next Spider-Man film following Parker's "momentous decision" at the end of No Way Home.
+The next month, Feige confirmed that he and Pascal, along with Sony and Disney, were actively beginning to develop the story for the next Spider-Man film following Peter's "momentous decision" at the end of No Way Home.
 He said that ending was a promise to audiences that they would see Holland as a "proper Spider-Man" for the first time, with the character on his own and fighting street-level crime in New York.

-The fourth film, Spider-Man: Brand New Day, is scheduled to be released on July 31, 2026, with Destin Daniel Cretton directing from a screenplay by McKenna and Sommers.
-Holland, Zendaya, and Batalon reprise their roles, with Michael Mando returning as Mac Gargan / Scorpion from Homecoming, while Jon Bernthal and Mark Ruffalo reprise their respective MCU roles as Frank Castle / Punisher and Bruce Banner / Hulk.
-They are joined by Sadie Sink, Liza Colón-Zayas, and Tramell Tillman.
+The fourth film, Spider-Man: Brand New Day, was released on July 31, 2026, with Destin Daniel Cretton directing from a screenplay by McKenna and Sommers.
+Holland, Zendaya, Batalon, and Tomei reprise their roles, with Michael Mando returning as Mac Gargan / Scorpion from Homecoming, while Jon Bernthal, Florence Pugh, and Mark Ruffalo reprise their respective MCU roles as Frank Castle / Punisher, Yelena Belova / Black Widow, and Bruce Banner / Hulk.
+They are joined by Sadie Sink as Jean Grey and Tramell Tillman as Bill Metzger.